Our regulations are necessary for the fair and proper running of the Festival.

 - The Festival reserves the right to replace or engage additional Adjudicators if need be.

-- The Adjudicators’ decision, without exception or question, is final.
+- The Adjudicators’ decisions, without exception or question, are final.

 |Commended||A capable performance showing some artistic appreciation and/or technical ability.|

 Any suggestions, comments or complaints about the Festival should be submitted in writing to the Festival Administrator: